sanlike0911/node-red-contrib-tplink-tapo-connect-api/readme.md

   - Email

-    set the email address registered with Tp Link
+    set the email address registered with Tp Link.

   - Password

-    set the password registered with Tp Link
+    set the password registered with Tp Link.

   - Tapo ip